javok3000/10MatchesPY/README.md

 # How to use with Docker

-First go to [docker hub](https://hub.docker.com/r/javo3000/10matchespy/tags) and search for the image tag you want. or follow the next commands:
+First go to [docker hub](https://hub.docker.com/r/javo3000/10matchespy/tags) and search for the image tag. or follow the next commands:

 ```bash
     $docker pull javo3000/10matchespy:latest